 Living in a home that you know is energy efficient and minimizes the negative impact on the earth is worth it.

-Until a decision is made on the new proposed standards, there are still ways to choose energy efficient options for manufactured housing such as ENERGY STAR®* products that are also available through Clayton.
+Until a decision is made on the new proposed standards, there are still ways to choose energy efficient options for manufactured housing that also save you money each day such as ENERGY STAR®* products that are also available through Clayton.

 *ENERGY STAR and the ENERGY STAR mark are registered trademarks owned by the U.S. Environmental Protection Agency.